 a.
 Improved technology with gas pumps which dispense gasoline to consumers b.
-Changes in state law which increase the number of drivers in cities like Louisville c.
-Changes in state law which bans consumers from pumping their own gas, a ban that leads to gas stations hiring additional employees to pump gas for consumers (similar to existing laws in states like Oregon and New Jersey)

-d.
-Increase in consumer income
+Changes in KY state law which increase the number of drivers in cities like Louisville c.
+Changes in KY state law which bans consumers from pumping their own gas (similar to existing laws in states like Oregon and New Jersey) and that this ban raises the cost of gas stations d.
+Increase in consumer income e.

-e.
 Increase in gas prices within (only) counties adjacent to Louisville, like Oldham and Bullitt Counties.